shawnesquivel/shawnesquivel/README.md

  💪 I am strong in the MERN Stack, with a heavy focus on ReactJS and NodeJS, but I am always looking to learn more! <br/>

-🌱 Jan 30 - Apr 30, 2023: Working on https://github.com/jupyterlab/jupyterlab-git as an MLH Fellow.
+🪐 Contributor to https://github.com/jupyterlab/jupyterlab-git as an MLH Fellow.
+🔥 Creating frontend tools at Ekona Power (cleantech) as a Software Developer

 <img src="https://github-readme-streak-stats.herokuapp.com/?user=shawnesquivel">